The Caverns of Thracia

 The Caverns of Thracia is an adventure for fantasy role-playing games published by Judges Guild in 1979.
-Written by Jennell Jaquays, it was compatible with Dungeons & Dragons.
-A revised edition—compatible with Dungeons & Dragons 3.5 edition—was published in 2004.
+Written by Jennell Jaquays, it was compatible with the original 1974 edition of Dungeons & Dragons.

 Contents

 The Caverns of Thracia is an adventure scenario with a background based on Greek mythology which details a dungeon complex as well as a lost city.
 The upper levels of the dungeon are intended for low-level player character, while the lower levels are more challenging for higher level characters.

 The Caverns of Thracia is an adventure for player characters of levels 2 through 6 involving a series of rooms and caverns that have been inhabited by many previous occupants.
 Many years ago lizard men used them as a religious center until they were defeated by human worshippers of the death god Thanatos.
 Their beast men slaves (including creatures such as gnolls, minotaurs, and dog brothers) rebelled and took over the caverns, and the descendents of the intelligent minotaur they chose for their leader still reign over beast men.
 The minotaur king controls all the caverns, except for a small portion of the first level that the worshippers of Thanatos have held on to.

 The Caverns of Thracia is a very large adventure setting with significant historical background detail provided in the text.